AC 20-115

 This Advisory Circular calls attention to ED-12C/DO-178C as "an acceptable means, but not the only means," to secure FAA approval of software.
 The earliest revisions of the Advisory Circular were brief, serving little more than to call attention to active DO-178 revisions.
 The Advisory Circular revisions C and D are considerably longer, giving guidance in modifying and re-using software previously approved using DO-178, DO-178A, or DO-178B (preceding revisions of the DO-178 standard).
 Additionally, the expanded AC now provides guidance for Field Loadable Software and User Modifiable Software within aircraft software.
 Transition of legacy tool qualification from DO-178B to DO-330 is also discussed, with comparison of ED-12B/DO-178B Tool Qualification Type with ED-12C/ED-215 DO-178C/DO-330 Tool Qualification Level.

+Harmonized Software EASA AMC 20-115D

+Simultaneously with the publication of FAA AC 20-115D, EASA issued AMC 20-115D.
+This EASA Acceptable Means of Compliance (AMC) publication resulted from 2 years of coordinate effort with the FAA on AMC 20-115D to improve harmonization and mutual recognition between the civil aviation authorities.
+AMC 20-115D and AC 20-115D are technically identical.
+However, there are some wording differences.